IntelRealSense/RealSenseID/Readme.md

 NOTE: When running with `sudo`, the home directory path will be `/root/.intel/visionplatform/license.json`.
 In which case it is advisable to use the system path `/etc/intel/..` instead of the user path `~/.intel/..`

+## Notes on Deployment with Perpetual/Subscription Product Key Types
+Perpetual Product Keys are handled differently that subscription-based Product Keys.
+While subscription-based keys will trigger a license check after a few thousand of API calls, perpetual keys will never trigger a license check once installed to the device.

+Developers are encouraged to use the `ProvideLicense` API before deploying the devices to the field.
+For developers with perpetual product keys the devices will continue operation without having to perform any license checks and will not require internet connection.

+Additionally, developers with subscription-based keys should validate that their setup is functional by calling `ProvideLicense` before the deployment starts.
+It is also important for developers with subscription-based keys to:

+1. Ensure that the product key is stored in the host.
+2. Ensure that the host has internet connectivity in the deployment locations.

 ## UpdateChecker API
 You can use the [UpdateChecker](include/RealSenseID/UpdateChecker.h) API to obtain latest release info from the web.